 I hope you found this write-up interesting and helpful.
 If you have any questions or comments, please let me know!
 If this is the kind of thing you're into, you may enjoy our other work.

-Subscribe to our newsletter and be the first kid on your block to get our latest pedal write-ups and tear-downs and to hear about what we're working on next.
+Subscribe to our newsletter and be the first kid on your block to get our latest pedal write-ups and tear-downs and to hear about Hot Schmitt, the fuzz pedal we're working on.
 We can drop you an email when we post new stuff if you sign up.Aaron D. Parks